JonnyKong/Coursera-ProgrammingLanguagesUW/README.md

 # Coursera: Programming Languages, UW
 This is the course project for MOOC Programming Languages, offered by University of Washington

-## The content of this course contains:
+## The content of this course includes:
 1. Section 1 (Standard ML):
     * SML Functions
     * Pairs, tuples and lists